Schedule a Consultation

 281-300-8695

-According to statistics from the FBI and Security.org, Houston, Texas, remains the fourth most dangerous city in the United States when it comes to violent crimes, with 25,609 violent crimes reported since 2017.
+According to statistics from the FBI and Security.org, Houston, Texas, consistently ranks among the highest-crime major cities in the United States when it comes to violent crimes, with approximately 26,628 violent crimes recorded in 2024 per FBI UCR data.
 The Houston, TX, crime rate tends to hover fairly high, as it does with most major U.S. cities, especially since the pandemic.
-A knowledgeable Houston criminal lawyer could help you figure out what to do with this information.
+A knowledgeable Houston criminal defense lawyer could help you figure out what to do with this information.

 Is Houston’s Crime Rate Really Dropping?